dmavunga/Hamilton-County-Voter-Data/README.md

 Welcome to our Machine Learning Project.
 We are analyzing Hamilton County Voter Data.
 This is our python script for running our models.
-We also are including the Paper and Dataset deliverable.
+We also are including the paper and sample dataset csv file.

 Be aware that of time complexities!!
   Decision Tree: ~1 minute